The Client-centred Blog

 Yet how true is this?

-Think of how people use technology as an example.
-Instead of a tool we consciously use to make our lives better we can easily end up becoming slaves to our gadgets.
+For example, think of how many people use technology.
+Instead of a tool we consciously use to make our lives better we end up becoming slaves to our gadgets.

 A survey (by Android app, Locket) revealed that the average user checks their phone 110 times per day and 25% of users actively use their handsets between 3am and 5am each day!